oracle-livelabs/oml/oml-restapi-services/omls-score-mini-batch/omls-score-mini-batch.md

 Estimated Time: 40 minutes

-### About Oracle Machine Learning Services
+### About Cognitive Image Functionality in Oracle Machine Learning Services

-OML Services extends OML functionality to support model deployment and model lifecycle management for both in-database OML models and third-party Open Neural Networks Exchange (ONNX) machine learning models via REST APIs.
-These third-party classification, regression or clustering models can be built using tools that support the ONNX format, which includes packages like Scikit-learn and TensorFlow, among several others.

-Oracle Machine Learning Services provides REST endpoints through the Oracle Autonomous Database environment.
-These endpoints enable the storage of machine learning models along with their metadata, the creation of scoring endpoints for the model, and producing scores using these endpoints.

 ### Objectives

 In this lab, you will:

 * Use the Cognitive Image Functionality to Score a Mini Batch
 * Score a mini batch of images that are converted to base64 encoded strings

 ### Prerequisites